merces/bashacks/README.md

     $ bh_strxor 0x41 "'\$3/ /%." # string between double quotes and dollar sign escaped
     fernando

-### ZSH support
+### Zsh support

-As bashacks uses the word splitting feature from bash, they don't work by default in ZSH.
-However, you can configure ZSH to perform word splitting with the following command:
+Many bashacks functions use the word splitting feature from bash, so they don't work by default in Zsh.
+However, you can configure Zsh to perform word splitting with the following command:

     $ setopt sh_word_split

+Then things should work.